alrichardbollans/wcvpy/readme.md

 your_data_df = pd.read_csv(data_csv)  # Data to use
 name_col = 'taxa'  # Name of column in data with names to check

-# Names of families in your data
-# This is optional, but the program is much faster if specified
-# One must be careful with usage of this.
-If the restriction of families is not broad enough some species may
-# erroneously be matched to a genus in the incorrect family (during autoresolution step).
-# There are some genera that are often considered to be in
-# different families.
-For example, 'Anthocleista' is an accepted genus in Gentianaceae but is often considered
-# to be in Loganiaceae.
-If you try to match e.g. 'Anthocleista procera' within Loganiaceae it will be unresolved.
-# Note however that examples like 'Anthocleista brieyi' are synonyms within Loganiaceae whose accepted family
+# If you know the names in your data are only found in certain families, you can specify them here
-# is rubiaceae and in this case the program will find the match
+# This is optional and will speed up the program, but _may_ result in worse matches.
+See the notes below.
 families_in_occurrences = ['Apocynaceae', 'Rubiaceae']

 # Manual resolutions are optional and included by specifying a csv file, in the same format as
 # the `manual_match_template.csv` file.
 manual_resolution_csv = 'manual_match_template.csv'

 # Match level specifies how conservative to be.
 One of ['full', 'direct', 'fuzzy']
 # direct: only include direct matches to wcvp
-# knms: Include direct matches to wcvp and matches from KNMS
+# fuzzy: Include direct matches to wcvp, matches from KNMS and matches from OpenRefine
 # full: include both of the above, and autoresolution step
 match_level = 'full'
 data_with_accepted_information = get_accepted_info_from_names_in_column(your_data_df, name_col,